Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

 This will give you more control over what you want to send, as the state payload costs a lot of bandwidth.
 We must only send what we need.
 For example, if one client is far away from another, there is no point of sending these two clients the state about each other.

-Note that here we can also send inputs to all the clients.
-However, be careful when applying movement from other clients on devices that are not the server.
-As the clients already get the state, they will then apply the input on top of that, essentially doing the same thing twice.
-This can result in gitter.
-We will talk about solutions to this later on.
 ```cs
 public override void ReceiveServerState(StateMessage receiver) {
     ApplyServerInputs(PayLoadBuffer<BoxInputPayload>.FindObjectItems(receiver.inputs, ObjectID), receiver.tick);